 When you go to the doctor or hospital for medical care, you don’t expect the doctor, nurse, or medical provider to injure you because of a mistake they make.
 You trust them to provide the care you need.
+In Clearwater Florida, you have two years to bring a medical negligence claim against the physician or medical provider.
 Victims of medical mistakes struggle, not only with handling their pain and injuries, but also with emotions and finding answers to the many questions they have.
 Medical mistakes may involve a wrong diagnosis, a mistake in a diagnosis, giving the wrong treatment, ordering the wrong medication or other medication error, making a mistake during surgery or any other kind of medical mistake.
-When medical mistakes happen you need help to understand if you have a case and what it will take to pursue it.
+When medical mistakes happen you need help from a medical malpractice attorney to understand if you have a case and what it will take to pursue it.

 When a doctor or other provider makes a medical mistake, lawyers call it medical malpractice or medical negligence.
 These cases are controlled by Florida’s Medical Malpractice Act.
 This law sets out the requirements for proving medical malpractice and what must be done to recover financial compensation against a doctor, dentist, surgeon, chiropractor, nurse, medical malpractice lawyer Jim.
 Dodson deals with medical malpractice claims involving hospital errors and medical negligence with a hospital, clinic, pharmacy or other medical provider.
 Medical malpractice cases are some of the most difficult cases a lawyer will ever handle.